 “Member” shall mean a member of the Association.

-“Owner” shall mean the record owner, whether one or more persons or entities, of fee simple title to any Lot.
+“Owner” shall mean the record owner, whether one or more persons or entities of fee simple title to any Lot.

 “Person” shall mean an individual, corporation, partnership, limited liability company, trustee, or other legal entity capable of holding title to real property.